Vyral/brandon-montemayor/_posts/2021-01-25-hows-santa-clarita-real-estate-at-the-start-of-2021.md

 <br>The first month of the new year is already flying by, so we wanted to reach out with a quick update on what we’re seeing so far this year in Santa Clarita.

 **Right now, we have just 137 active homes for sale in our market**.
 A normal, balanced market will have 700 to 800 homes, and we’re obviously well below that number that we need.
-We also have 402 pending home sales and 297 closed sales in the last 30 days.
+We also had 402 pending home sales and 297 closed sales in the last 30 days.

 {% include pullquote.html %}